hxia40/Machine-Learning/HW_2/README.txt

 	scikit-learn - 0.21.3
 	scipy 1.3.1

-To run the code, copy all the above-mentioned dataset files (*.csv), the code (*.py), and all the three folders (i.e. copy everything from the provided dropbox folder) into same folder.
+To run the code, copy all the above-mentioned dataset files (*.csv), the code (*.py), and all the folders (i.e. copy everything from the provided dropbox folder) into same folder.
 After that, simply run the code.

 Note: